RuoxiQin/ObjectRecognition/README.md

 python3 neuralNet.py
 ```

-The trained record will be stored under the directory you specified
+The trained weight will be stored under the directory you specified
 (for example ``tmp/first``).
 Before training, a fixed 1000-data evaluation dataset
 ``test_data.p`` is generated